RemiDesgrange/blog/content/post/booting-qemu-kvm-vm-without-grub.md

 * `-enable-kvm`: obviously, we want a VM that runs with the CPU virtual instructions.
-* `-kernel` we specify which kernel to use.
+* `-kernel` specify which kernel to use.
 This means you can use whichever kernel you want (if you decide to compile your own).
 * `-m 4G` 4Gio of memory allocated to this VM.
 * `-boot c` boot to disk (don't try to boot to network or something fancy).
 * `-append`: append the string to the kernel when booted.
 In our case, we are telling the kernel our disk is a `/dev/vda` and read-write (`rw`).
-And to output the console to serial
+And to output the console to serial.
-S0 (`ttyS0`), qemu will foward ttyS0 to your terminal (stdout).
+S0 (`ttyS0`), qemu will foward `ttyS0` to your terminal (stdout).
-* `-device -netdev`: add a network interface to the system, with a shenigan to have the port 22 forwared to the port 5555 on localhost.
+* `-device -netdev`: add a network interface to the system, with a shenigan to have the port 22 forwarded to the port 5555 on localhost.
 Which will allow us to connect via ssh easily.
 * `-drive ...`: add a virtio disks to the VM.
-This is for this reason that you need to pass `/dev/vda` and not `/dev/sda` to the kernel since it knows that the disks is a virtio device.
+This is for this reason that you need to pass `/dev/vda` and not `/dev/sda` to the kernel since it knows that the disk is a virtio device.
 * `-initrd`: nothing to say about the ramfs, but you can have your own too.

-I have no idea whatsoever if this will come handy one day but I struggle a bit with qemu and ubuntu since the documentation was sparse.
+I have no idea whatsoever if this will come handy one day, but I struggled a bit with qemu and ubuntu since the documentation was sparse.
 The [invocation doc](https://www.qemu.org/docs/master/system/invocation.html) helps a lot though.